xogroup/bunnybus/API.md

 #### `send(message, queue, [options, [callback]])`

-Send a message directly to a queue.
+Send a message directly to a specified queue.

 ##### note(s)